 Don’t Underestimate the Power of Terpenes

 Selecting cannabis with the right terpenes is almost as important as choosing the right cannabinoids.
 Relaxing and calming terpenes to look for include linalool, myrcene, and caryophyllene.
 Linalool is found abundantly in the lavender plant.
 The notoriously calming and soothing effects of lavender aromatherapy combine nicely with cannabinoids like CBN, creating the perfect cocktail for restfulness.
 Strains with “lavender” in the name are most likely to have the highest levels of linalool.
 LA Confidential, a very popular strain, often contains higher levels of linalool that most other strains, as well as another important terpene, myrcene.

 Myrcene is the most prevalent terpene in cannabis, providing a notoriously calm and sedating effect, which is convenient if you want to promote restfulness.
 Myrcene is most abundant in indica strains, which is perhaps why indica strains are regarded as being heavy and sometimes lethargic.
 Various strains of kush are high in myrcene.
 For instance, 9-Pound Hammer is an excellent strain option for a sleepy indica with a high myrcene concentration.

 Terpenes can also be purchased and used as supplements, combined with beverages, or diffused in an oil diffuser before bed.
-To conclude, there are several cannabis products formulated to promote sleep, like tinctures, capsules, or vape cartridges.
+To conclude, there are several cannabis products formulated to promote sleep, like tinctures and capsules.

 If the selection of the right cannabis product for sleep still seems daunting, ask one of our medically certified budtenders for a recommendation!